alandekok/jlibtool/README.md

     $ ./CC -c foo.c -o foo.lo

-Isn't that nice?
-All of the `libtool --mode=compile` nonsense is hidden.
+That looks a lot better than the libtool versoin.
+All of redundant text of `libtool --mode=compile` is hidden.
 It is implied by the name.
 The program figures it out, so that you don't have to remember it.

 This works because jlibtool looks at the name you used to invoke it.
 If the name is `CC`, then it acts as a C compiler.
 If the name is